JRG-Developer/AutoLayoutTextViews/README.md

 Note: when you create `layout constraints` (either in Interface Builder or in code), make sure that you set the `height` and/or `bottom` constraints to `greater than or equal`.
 See the `AutoLayoutTextViewsDemo` project for an example of how to do this using Interface Builder.

-3) `ALKeyboardAvoidingTextView` also subclasses `ALPlaceholderTextView`, which gives it a `placeholder` property, and adds "keyboard avoiding behavior- the text view's frame will shrink/expand as the keyboard will show/hide.
+3) `ALKeyboardAvoidingTextView` also subclasses `ALPlaceholderTextView`, which gives it a `placeholder` property, and adds "keyboard avoiding" behavior- the text view's frame will shrink/expand as the keyboard will show/hide.

 ### How to Use